 WT#2.2: How to enhance local switch for UEs in a communication when they are served by UPF on-board, e.g., to reduce end to end delay comparing with existing 5G LAN local switch at PSA on the ground?

-NOTE: Local switch for IMS services is not in the scope of this SID.
+NOTE: Local switching for IMS services is not in the scope of this SID.

+Security and LI aspects are outside the scope of SA2 and therefore SA2 will coordinate with SA3/SA3-LI to ensure that any architectural proposals meet the existing 3GPP security and LI requirements.

 Potential NG interface impacts to RAN will be coordinated with RAN WGs.